Part 1. The Case of Charlotte Teichgräber from Beuthen, Upper Silesia.

 The National Archives of Australia holds an online record detailing Leonhard Posner’s arrival in Australia.
 We learn from the record entitled Prisoner of War/Internee; Posner, Leonhard; Year of birth 1910, Dresden – Occupation: Hairdresser; Nationality: German that:

 Leonhard Posner was apprehended on 16 May 1940 in Loughborough, Leicestershire, UK.
 He was received [in Australia] from British Guards and was interned at Hay Camp on 6 September 1940.
 The reason for internment is shown as Enemy Alien [Jewish Refugee].
 His next of kin is listed as his wife, Charlotte Posner, with an address in Leicestershire, UK.
-This document contains links to a total of three records.
+This document contains links to three records.

 - Record 1 contains the details above and more.